Army of One (2016 film)

 Army of One is a 2016 American comedy film directed by Larry Charles and written by Rajiv Joseph and Scott Rothman.
 The film stars Nicolas Cage, Wendi McLendon-Covey, Rainn Wilson, Russell Brand, Denis O'Hare, Paul Scheer, and Will Sasso.

 The film was released through video on demand and select theaters on November 4, 2016, before being released on DVD and Blu-ray on November 15, 2016, by Dimension Films.

 In a 2020 interview, Cage revealed that the released version of the film was recut by Bob Weinstein without Charles' permission and that the latter's original version remains unreleased.
+In 2024, Charles released his original cut of the film onto his YouTube channel, which runs over an hour longer.

 Premise

 The film follows Gary Faulkner, an ex-construction contractor and unemployed handy man who believes that God has sent him to capture Osama bin Laden in Pakistan.
 The story is based on the real-life Faulkner, who traveled to Pakistan looking for bin Laden.